 - Their migratory patterns, which are influenced by the extent of sea ice, will be altered.

 - Working to reduce the major threats to whales.
 WWF's long term vision for whales is for all populations of whales to have recovered to viable numbers and to be thriving throughout the oceans.

 - Lobbying to bring whale hunting under the strict control of the International Whaling Commission, through field research, training and capacity building, conservation education, and by securing improved national and international action and agreements.

 - Investigating and monitoring the illegal trade in whale meat through support to TRAFFIC, the wildlife trade monitoring programme of WWF and IUCN (the World Conservation Organisation).

 Sustainable whale watchingIt's not just good fun; whale watching is good for conservation too.

 WWF encourages carefully controlled whale watching because we believe it can promote conservation.

 - In the Andenes and Tysfjord areas of northern Norway, where sperm whales and orcas are commonly seen, WWF has helped develop whale watching.

-- In Iceland, WWF provides funding for The Whale Centre, an interactive museum devoted to whales and the history of whaling in Husavik.
+- In Iceland, WWF has provided funding for The Whale Museum, an interactive museum devoted to whales and the history of whaling in Husavik.